-First Tracks 2013: This wine is a combination of mostly Petit Verdot, Syrah, and Cabernet Sauvignon.
-This is a big rich wine that delivers dark fruit and hints of chocolate.
+First Tracks 2013: This wine combines mostly Petit Verdot, Syrah, and Cabernet Sauvignon.
+Find a big, rich wine delivering dark fruit flavors and hints of chocolate.

 For Law Estate Wines, the life and love of their land comes through in each bottle of wine.
-For each of us, we will love what comes through in their wines, and if you have an opportunity to visit the Law winery, one will also love the land by embracing the view that surrounds you.
+Each of us will love what comes through in these wines, and if you have an opportunity to visit the Law winery, you will also love the land by embracing the view that surrounds you.

-Note: Photo credit for the featured image above is courtesy Law Estate Wines.
+Note: Photo credit for the featured image above is courtesy of Law Estate Wines.

 Note: Common to the wine industry, this writer received hosted wine from Law Estate Wines.
 While it has not influenced this review, the writer believes in full disclosure.